Railgrade - Announce Trailer

 A game trailer for announcing Railgrade on Epic Games

-When making trailers for strategy and management simulation games, there's a fine line to tread balancing the edit with trailer friendly 'eye candy', and getting granular with the player agency features.
-These games typically are very UI heavy, and very hard to capture and edit.
-Often you're fixed on a isometric or birds eye view, with limited camera controls, and almost all of the features are driven by UI heavy commands.
-Everything is done through hot keys or the cursor.
+When making trailers for strategy and management simulation games, there's a fine line to tread balancing the edit with trailer-friendly 'eye candy', and getting granular with the player agency features.
+These games typically are very UI-heavy, and very hard to capture and edit.
+Often you're fixed on an isometric or bird eye view, with limited camera controls and almost all of the features are driven by UI-heavy commands.
+Everything is done through hotkeys or the cursor.

 As with many other trailer types, we look to evoking how these choices and interactions make you 'feel', as a player, and find ways to show that, rather than complex chain commands and gritty number crunching.
 We focus on the overall 'systems' you can build as a player, not how to build them.
-After all, there's a million ways to do this, and to achieve the same goal in many of these games.
+After all, there are a million ways to do this and achieve the same goal in many of these games.

 Neat-Aesthetically-Pleasing-Base-Building-In-Railgrade